This post may contain affiliate links. See our disclosure policy.

 How To Make Cinnamon Sugar Cookies

 - Conventional Oven

 - In a stand mixer with a paddle attachment, beat butter and sugar together until the mixture is soft and fluffy.
 Add eggs and beat again until smooth.

 - Add the rest of the ingredients and mix until fully incorporated.
 Chill dough for 1 to 2 hours.

-- While dough is chilling, make cinnamon sugar mixture and line baking sheets with parchment paper.
-Make 1.5 inch cookie dough balls.
+- While the dough is chilling, make the cinnamon-sugar mixture and line baking sheets with parchment paper.
+Make 1.5-inch cookie dough balls.
 Roll the balls in cinnamon sugar and place 3 inches apart on a baking sheet.